everit-org/templating-util/README.md

 templating-util
 ===============

-Classes that can be useful for all implementations of the templating-api
+Classes that can be useful for all implementations of the templating-api.